angel-devicente/htcondor-iac/docs/index.md

     directory.

--   The job that we are submitting for this recipe uses the same **C** source file as that described in section [1.7](#Basic%20HTCondor%20workflow), so you just have to compile it as explained there.
+-   The job that we are submitting for this recipe uses the same **C** source file as that described in section [Basic HTCondor workflow](#Basic%20HTCondor%20workflow), so you just have to compile it as explained there.

 -   Submit the job with `condor_submit kerberos.submit`.
 If you inspect this